iamsanjaynarayanan/ResQLink/Documents/Backend_Architecture.md

 ## Overview

-The Vehicle Accident Detection and Response System (VADRS) uses a cloud-based backend to receive accident alerts, SOS alerts, and vehicle location data from the ESP32 device.
+The Vehicle Accident Detection and Response System (VADRS) uses a local host-based backend to receive accident alerts, SOS alerts, and vehicle location data from the ESP32 device.
 The backend acts as an intermediary between the embedded hardware and the web dashboard.

 The ESP32 communicates with the backend through HTTPS POST requests over Wi-Fi.
 The backend processes incoming data and makes it available to authorized users through a web interface.